 Let’s look at the teaching objectives for fine arts and activities.
 You have several choices.
 You can choose a craft to complete with the kids or do an overview of the Baroque period as advised at the rhetoric level.
 Before you decide, turn to the teacher’s notes on p.
 62. You’ll see a brief blurb that basically says the Baroque period will be covered in more depth in later weeks.

 The activity I’m interested in using is to have the kids draw a picture of Pocahontas and John Smith.
 I can check out books from the library on sketching and find pictures of Pocahontas and John Smith online.

 Go through the long-term projects on p.
 12 as well.
 You can use Tuesday morning time to work on the project each week of the unit.

 Wednesday – History

-As you look through the teaching objectives for history, you’ll notice that the grammar stage children are only learning about Jamestown’s and it’s founding, the Powhatan Indians, and the relationship between the two.
+As you look through the teaching objectives for history, you’ll notice that in the grammar stage children are only learning about Jamestown and its founding, the Powhatan Indians, and the relationship between the two.
 Dialectic and rhetoric kids are covering quite a bit more information.

 Reading a chapter or two from Story of the World (see p.
 5) is popular with all my kids.
 They adore the book, it gives information not always covered in the main readings, and provides unity to our history studies.